-Awarded to the organisation or public event that has the smallest amount of waste going to landfill.
+Awarded to the organisation that has the smallest amount of waste going to landfill.
 This is worked out as a percentage of the overall waste composition.
 You can refer to your Actsmart scorecard for this information.

 Three awards are available in this category to recognise the largest volume of waste diverted from landfill to recycling between 1 May 2016 to 30 April 2017.
 Nominations are open to:

 - Organisations located in the ACT or Queanbeyan